sjbutler/intt/README.md

-   Simon Butler, Michel Wermelinger, Yijun Yu, and Helen Sharp ‘Improving the tokenisation of identifier names’, Proceedings of the 25th European Conference on Object-Oriented Programming, 25–29 Jul 2011, Lancaster, UK.
+   Simon Butler, Michel Wermelinger, Yijun Yu, and Helen Sharp ‘Improving the tokenisation of identifier names’, Proceedings of the 25th European Conference on Object-Oriented Programming, LNCS 6813, Springer Berlin/Heidelberg, 25–29 Jul 2011, Lancaster, UK.

-The open source version of intt is based on the version described in the above paper, but has a range of enhancements including improved dictionaries.
+The open source version of intt is based on the version described in the above paper and has a range of enhancements including improved dictionaries.

 ## Caveat